 Due to our desire to measure everything, we inundate ourselves with reports.
-Some of these reports are invaluable and others are a big fat time waster.
-One that is given way more credibility in this industry then it should is the cost per lease.
-This report’s goal is simple; to figure out if you’re spending money on lead sources that aren’t producing.
+Some of these reports are invaluable and others have us spinning our wheels.
+One that is given way more credibility in this industry is the cost per lease.
+This report’s goal is simple; figure out if you’re spending money on lead sources that aren’t producing.
 I get why you want to measure that.
-But let’s be honest here, measuring it accurately is a waste of your time.
+Let’s all be honest here, measuring it accurately is very difficult.

 There are several schools of thought on this one:

 Yup.
 In addition to figuring out which source gets the prize you also have the unreliability of the prospects themselves.
 They aren’t concerned with how they happened to find you.
 Only you are.
 Oh wait- there’s one other thing too.
-According to the NMHC Tech Conference from last week, 70% of ad sources are attributed to the wrong one; by our very own agents.
+According to the NMHC Tech Conference from last week, 70% of ad sources are attributed to the wrong one.
+Our very own agents?
 Oh brother.

 Umm.. no. That’s the leasing agents job.
 Using cost per lease doesn’t take into consideration the effectiveness of your agents.
 It puts the blame squarely on the source instead of on you.
 This to me is the biggest problem with CPL as a metric.
 It’s like blaming the gun for shooting someone.
 If you aren’t converting… find out why.
 Maybe what you’re advertising on these sites isn’t good enough, is misleading or (dare I say it) your people need some additional training.

-Yes… somewhat.
+Yes.
 If you use a lead tracking service and/or a call center you can improve the accuracy of your sources dramatically.
 (I’m assuming “Last Source Wins”) At the NMHC Tech Conference, they discussed trying to keep your cost per lead below $50.
-Quite frankly if you’re spending more than that you’ve got a serious problem on your hands.
 Analyze how effective these lead generating sites are at generating leads (and at how much money) and leave the conversions to the agents.

 Pull your lead to appointment ratio report, and leads to application conversions.
 Make sure your agents are doing the best they can to convert as much traffic as they can.
 Careful though… if you put too much emphasis on conversion you risk the danger of watching your lead numbers decline.
 Humans have a funny way of trying not making themselves look bad.

 Despite the propensity of mislabeling leads you do need some way of finding out what is and isn’t working.
-I would rather rely on the information at the beginning of the funnel rather than later.
-There are just too many other influencing factors.
-If a source is more popular after hours and your leasing staff doesn’t respond to their request until late the next afternoon why must the source take the full blame?
+I would rather rely on the information at the top of the funnel.
+There are too many other influencing factors.
+Once a lead source hands the lead to you, it’s your responsibility to convert.

 Give them realistic monthly goals.
 Teach.
 If you have 200 apartments with a 50% turnover, that means you’ll need to rent 8 apartments a month.
 If the office has 2 agents, they’ll need to move 2 people in weekly.
 One move in per person per week.
 That’s a realistic goal and it can give people something more tangible to strive for.
 Overcoming 8% vacant is fuzzy math.
 Moving in 1 person a week is a better measurement and makes it easier to see what’s working and what isn’t.

 Cost Per Lease is an unreliable metric.
 It assumes that your leads attribution is being done correctly.
-It doesn’t take into account how effective your agents are at converting.
-It puts the burden of the blame for non conversion on the sources themselves.
+It doesn’t take into account how effective your agents are at converting and it puts the burden of the blame for non conversion on the sources themselves.
 This sort of thinking in my opinion is wrong.
-Don’t use it to base your media buy decisions solely.
 Would love to hear your thoughts.

 Happy renting everyone.

-Thanks for Free Digital Photos.net for the picture.
+Thanks for Stuart Miles at Free Digital Photos.net for the picture.

 I was excited to go Christmas shopping with my wife on Sunday for the kids.
 After struggling to find a parking place and fighting off the crowd, my excitement quickly died down.
 Within 10 minutes of arriving at Target, boredom set in and I was surfing the internet on my DROID Incredible.
 I glanced up “Will you get off that thing and help me?” in time to see a row filled with merchandise for the new Disney Tangled movie.
 My first thought was that this movie isn’t even out yet.
 Then it got me thinking about how fantastic Disney is with their branding.
 Some Property Management companies choose to brand their properties and some don’t.
-In this post I thought I’d try to generate some conversation regarding the pros and cons of branding your properties.
+Why?

 Disney’s Marketing Machine